-Once again, we’re finding ourselves at the peak of the pandemic.
-We’re hoping that everyone stays safe and healthy; at the same time, we hope that everybody is monitoring the guidelines coming from our healthcare experts.
+We’re still in a pandemic, and we’re hoping that everyone stays safe and healthy; at the same time, we hope that everybody is monitoring the guidelines coming from our healthcare experts.

 Side note: This list is merely a starter pack for those planning to put together a COVID-19 home care kit.
 If you have personal concerns, feel free to tweak this list.
 We advise that you consult with your doctor about the best way to stay prepared, especially if you have underlying medical conditions.